ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 - ``osd_snap_trim_sleep_ssd``
 - ``osd_snap_trim_sleep_hybrid``

-The above sleep options are disabled to ensure that mclock scheduler is able to determine when to pick the next op from its operation queue and transfer it to the operation sequencer.
-This results in the desired QoS being provided across all its clients.
+The above sleep options are disabled to ensure that mclock scheduler is able determine when to pick the next op from its operation queue and transfer it to the operation sequencer.
+This results in the desired QoS to be provided across all its clients.

 .. index:: mclock; enable built-in profile